paulross/PyCppContainers/docs/sphinx/source/introduction.rst

 The tables above would normally require 120 conversion functions to be written, tested and documented [#]_ .

-This project simplifies this by using a mix of C++ templates and code generators to reduce this number to just **six** hand written functions for all 120 cases.
+This project simplifies this by using a mix of C++ templates and code generators to reduce this number to just **six** hand written templates for all 120 cases.

 * Two C++ templates for Python ``tuple`` / ``list`` two way conversions for all types.
 * Two C++ templates for Python ``set`` / ``frozenset`` two way conversions for all types.